kumpmati/superactions-docs/guide/what-is-superactions.md

 # What is Superactions?

-Superactions is a small library built around the [API routes](https://kit.svelte.dev/docs/routing#server) functionality in [SvelteKit.](https://kit.svelte.dev)
+Superactions is a small library built around the [API routes](https://kit.svelte.dev/docs/routing#server) functionality in [SvelteKit](https://kit.svelte.dev).

-It allows you to easily and type safely call your server-side code from the client, while mostly utilising the existing functionality of SvelteKit.
+It allows you to easily and type safely call your server-side code from the client, while mostly utilising the existing functionality and patterns of SvelteKit.

 ## Why?